sammcj/recommendarr/README.md

 docker-compose up -d
 ```

-This will build the image from the local Dockerfile and start the service on port 3030.
+This will build both the frontend and API server images, and start the services on ports 3030 (frontend) and 3050 (API server).

+The API server provides secure credential storage and proxy functionality for accessing services that may be blocked by CORS restrictions.

 ## 🖥️ Compatible AI Services